-When you crave some sweet and creamy treat, you can try the Vietnamese avocado mousse ice cream.
-This frozen dessert is also a famous street food in Da Nang, which is one of the most attractive cities in Vietnam.
+When you crave some nice sweet treats using avocados, you can try the Vietnamese avocado mousse ice cream.
+This frozen dessert is also a famous street food in Da Nang, one of the most attractive cities in Vietnam.

 All the ingredients complement perfectly with each other.
 There is mashed avocado at the bottom layer, and the next layer is ice cream.
 Then add some coconut sauce and toasted coconut flakes on top.
 So many different flavors and textures to enjoy, right?